Gamo-dev/challenge_stegano_1/README.md

 # challenge_stegano_1
-a esay stegano challenge for beginner
+a easy stegano challenge for beginner